16 San Francisco Foods You'll Never Forget

 The Mission is home to the most burrito joints per capita outside of Mexico itself.
 Statistically, San Francisco's are the best burritos.
 It’s impossible to go wrong, but make sure you get it with everything in true Mission style.

 Perfected here, not invented here.
 The Irish did indeed conceive of Irish coffee.
-Buena Vista Cafe, however, reports having served more than 30 million Irish coffees.
-The key is the sweet floating cream on top of the hot and intense coffee-whisky combination.
+The Buena Vista, however, reports having served more than 30 million Irish coffees.
+The key is the sweet floating cream (green on Saint Patrick's Day) on top of the hot and intense coffee-whiskey combination.

 The line at Mitchell’s is shorter than at the legendary Bi-Rite, so why wouldn’t you go sample this unique San Francisco food?
 Ice cream flavors range from avocado to ube, the signature purple yam flavor that tastes like taro’s first cousin.
 Ube has been used as food since ancient times, so it fits in your paleo diet.
-Stop by to split a bowl with your sweetheart for a cute date idea in San Francisco.
+Stop by to split a bowl with your sweetheart for a cute date idea in San Francisco or enjoy it with friends or family on National Ice Cream Day.

 If you’ve ever thought about the name, it makes sense that Dutch Crunch is also popular in the Netherlands.
 Its incognito name is “Tiger Bread.”
 It’s unclear how this combination of rice paste, sesame oil and flour made its way to the Bay Area, but it’s hard to imagine its absence from the San Francisco food scene.